-Joints may be made horizontally or vertically.
-Position fixings close to the edge of all joints to reduce the risk of shrinkage cracks.
-Joints are created by but jointing the two edges together and then oversealing the joints with Newton Mesh Tape.
-803 Newtonite & 805 Newlath can be taken round corners.
-On particularly difficult shaped corners, cut the membrane and butt joint and seal as above.
-Newton Mesh Tape should be firmly pressed into the mesh of the membrane to facilitate the joint.
-In cold and damp conditions a heat gun should be used to gently evaporate surface moisture and then to assist in pressing the Mesh Tape into the mesh of the membrane.
+- · Joints may be made horizontally or vertically - Joints are created by butt jointing the two edges together and then oversealing the joints with Newton Mesh Tape - 803 Newtonite can be taken round corners.
+On particularly difficult shaped corners, cut the 803 Newtonite and butt joint and seal as above - Newton Mesh Tape should be firmly pressed into the mesh of the 803 Newtonite to facilitate the joint.
+In cold and damp conditions a heat gun should be used to gently evaporate surface moisture and then to assist in pressing the Mesh Tape into the mesh of the membrane